-Trophies shall be awarded to the Policy, Public Forum, Lincoln-Douglas and Congressional Debate teams finishing first and second.
-In Policy, Lincoln-Douglas, Congressional and Public Forum Debate, medallions shall be given to the top ten (10) ranking speakers in each event after the preliminary rounds and in Policy, Lincoln-Douglas and Public Forum all other contestants who qualify for the octa-final, quarter-final, semi-final or final rounds.
-In Congressional Debate, all qualifiers for the Super Congress will receive medallions.
-The Best Legislation will receive an award.
+Trophies and team medallions shall be awarded to the Policy, Public Forum, Lincoln-Douglas and Congressional Debate teams finishing first overall based on points earned throughout the tournament in the four debate categories.
+In Policy, Lincoln-Douglas, Congressional and Public Forum Debate, medallions shall be given to the individual champions and runners up and the top ten (10) ranking speakers in each event after the preliminary rounds and in Policy, Lincoln-Douglas and Public Forum all other contestants who qualify for the octa-final, quarter-final, semi-final or final rounds.
+In Congressional Debate, all gualifiers for the Super Congress will receive medallions.
+The Best Legislation in Congress will receive an award.